 Don’t miss out on the opportunity for networking with top experts in the field of sustainable development from all around the world and, through our SDEWES social program, exchange ideas in a more informal way, while enjoying the beautiful sights, sounds and tastes of Sicily.

-SDEWES Conference Social programme consists of Welcome reception and Social event (excursion + conference dinner) and is included in your Conference fee.
-If you are coming with your significant other, we have Accompanying person fee which is 100 EUR (for more information contact us at email@example.com).
+SDEWES Conference Social programme consists of Welcome reception and Social event (city centre tour + conference dinner) and is included in your Conference fee.
+If you are coming with your significant other, we have Accompanying person fee which is 100 EUR (for more information contact us at firstname.lastname@example.org).

 Social programme schedule:

 Welcome reception at 18:00 h

 Join us at the start of the Conference on September 30th when SDEWES Welcome reception will be held at the Conference venue, Splendid Hotel La Torre where we will meet and greet and enjoy local cuisine and spectacular view of the Mondello bay and Monte Pellegrino.
 Drinks and Sicilian finger food included.
 Please note that there will not be any organized transportation and participants are advised to use public transportation or taxi service.

 Tuesday, October 2